JacobYuan7/DIN-Group-Activity-Recognition-Benchmark/README.md

 # DIN_GAR
-Codes will be released very soon.
+This repo contains codes for ICCV 2021 paper: Spatio-Temporal Dynamic Inference Network for Group Activity Recognition.

-Codes for ICCV 2021 paper: Spatio-Temporal Dynamic Inference Network for Group Activity Recognition
+It will soon be released.